Terms and Conditions

 13.1 For every child who joins the centre on the basis of a referral, bill payees will reduce the cost of their monthly fee by £5 until the referred student(s) stop attending tuition or the bill payee no longer is a Cohort Tuition customer.

-13.2 You can make as many referrals as they like and reduce your monthly fee to as little as £40 per month.
+13.2 You can make as many referrals as you like and reduce your monthly fee to as little as £40 per month.

 13.3 Referral discount only applies to booster class students